sansoy/qlearn/README.md

 This code is based on the Q-Learning tutorial originally published by MNEMSTUDIO.ORG

 Step-By-Step Tutorial attached

-at terminal type
+A Painless Q-Learning Tutorial.pdf

+to run program type
 python3 qlearn.py